UK-SBCoA-EbbertLab/article_analysis_RNApysoforms/README.md

 ## Repository directory structure:

-`data` - Data used for making publication figures and speed comparison analysis
+`data` - Data used for making publication figures and speed comparison analysis.
+Also includes speed comparison output files.

 `figures` - All figures rendered for the speed comparison between packages and the publication figures.